terrymun/paver/README.md

 ![Paver Demo](http://terrymun.github.io/paver/demo/images/paver-demo.gif)

 Paver had been tested in the latest versions of Chrome, Firefox, Safari and iOS Safari.
+It requires jQuery v1.7+, and has been thoroughly tested with jQuery v1.7+, v2+, and v3.1+.

 Special thanks to: